netx-as/docs/docs/qos/traffic-shaping.md

 ```

 The example shows node with IPv4 address 192.168.1.1 has a bandwidth of 100 Mbps download/upload and adaptive shaping option configured.
 The adaptive
-comnand has option set as ` 3,30,20,linear`.
+command has option set as ` 3,30,20,linear`.
 This means three steps of the algorithm with minimal bandwidth configured as 30% of basic rate.
 Thus,
 the download rate does not drop under 30 Mbps.
 Threshold is configured as 20% of the basic rate.
 It means that the algorithm is activated when a
 node transmits at least 20 Mbps on average in one one-minute window.
 The last parameter signals that adaptive shaping will use a linear algorithm.